xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 To enable XR traffic handling, a MoQ client should set up a MOQT connection through a MoQ relay providing this functionality.
 Discovery of such relay is out of scope of this document.

-Both MoQ server and client exchange setup parameters including "3gpp-xr" and optionally "3gpp-xr-options", with values indicating the content of the XR metadata extension (section 2.3.1).
+Both MoQ server and client exchange setup parameters including REQUESTED-EXTENSION and XR-METADATA, with values indicating the content of the XR metadata extension (section 2.3.1).

 Prior to transmitting an object, an endpoint determines the XR metadata applicable to the object, and, if applicable, adds a XR metadata extension header into the object header.

 # IANA considerations

-TBD: registrations of an extension and setup parameters.
+TBD: registrations of the xr-metadata header extension and XR-PARAMETER setup parameter.

 # Security Considerations {#section-sec}